DataSounds/datasounds.github.io/content/Blog/rackspace.md

 Not anymore.

-Two weeks Jesse Noller [tweeted][4] that Rackspace was offering free cloud accounts for OSS projects.
+Two weeks ago Jesse Noller [tweeted][4] that Rackspace was offering free cloud accounts for OSS projects.
 Hmm.
 I sent him an email and he replied quickly, offering us a new home.